-- as an ordinary income, qualified dividend, or capital gain dividend (a distribution of net long-term capital gains) if you are a U.S. investor, or - as an interest-related, short-term capital gain, or capital gain dividend if you are a non-U.S. investor a percentage of income that may not be equal to the actual amount of each type of income earned during the period of your investment in the Fund.
-See "Non-U.S. investors - Sunsetting of provisions" below regarding the sunset dates applicable to interest-related and short-term capital gain dividends.
+- as an ordinary income, qualified dividend, or capital gain dividend (a distribution of net long-term capital gains) if you are a U.S. investor. or - as an interest-related, short-term capital gain, or capital gain dividend if you are a non-U.S. investor a percentage of income that may not be equal to the actual amount of each type of income earned during the period of your investment in the Fund.